ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

     2. Conduct a **simple contest** as normal, but once the **outcome** has been determined, it becomes a number of **resolution points** scored by the winning side.
 Tied **results** leave the score unchanged.(see §5.1.2)
     3. The first to accumulate a total of 5 **resolution points** wins; their opponent is knocked out of the **contest** and loses the **prize**.
     4. The winner has an opportunity to perform a **parting shot**.
-    5. As one of a pair is eliminated from the **group scored contest**, their victorious opponents may then move on to engage new targets, starting new **contests**, which are then added to the end of the existing sequence.
+    5. As one of a pair is eliminated from the **group scored contest**, their victorious opponents may then move on to engage new targets, either starting new **contests** with an unengaged opponent or joining an existing one as a new pairing but using the existing totals of **resolution points**.
+These new contest are added to the end of the existing roster.
-7. The group wit the last undefeated contestant wins.
+7. The group with the last undefeated contestant wins.
 8. Award **experience points** if appropriate (see §8.1).
 9. Describe the **outcome** based on the **story obstacle** or **story question**.